wp-plugins/bbpress-notify-nospam/readme.txt

 * Added: Settings link in Plugins page.
 * Added: Logging failed wp_mail call.
 * Added: Option to send notifications when adding/updating a topic or reply in the admin.
-* Added: Enforce replacement of &lt;br&gt; tags for newlines.
+* Added: Enforce replacement of <br> tags for newlines.

 = 1.3 =
 * New: Added background notifications